The Mechanic - A fable in six parts: Part Two

 "We better watch it or he'll be after our job next!"
 The mechanics congratulated each other on their excellent humor while the drone watched his foot being disassembled: small screwdriver, larger screwdriver, hyperstereoscope to look inside and see whether the damage warranted further disassembly.

 "Yeah, I see yer getting a bit dusty up in the noggin," the mechanic said, and he blew compressed air through the terminal port.
 "Let's see if that clears you up a bit."
-And he huffed himself up off the bench and lumbered to the far worktable.
+He huffed himself up off the bench and lumbered to the far worktable.
 That's when the drone slid the small screwdriver between the joints of his arm.

-Slowly, over the course of the next two years - he couldn't keep injuring himself without being permanently removed from the work chain - the drone observed which tools were the most useful, and the easiest to hide.
+Slowly, over the course of two years - he couldn't keep injuring himself without being permanently removed from the work chain - the drone observed which tools were the most useful, and the easiest to hide.
 He even managed to squeeze a hyperstereoscope under his chest-plate unnoticed.

 When a colleague experienced a simple glitch, the drone would endeavor to fix it himself rather than pushing the maintenance call button.
 Sometimes he'd repair his colleague with a part he removed from himself.